Table of Contents Show

-A common issue when applying for renovation is that the alteration agreement does not give adequate guidelines for some types of major changes.
-If you are fortunate, your co-op board may use an alteration agreement put together by the Real Estate Board of New York (REBNY), which is an up-to-date document that can help expedite the application process.
-However, even if your board uses the REBNY model, you may have to wait several months before you get approval.
+A standard issue when applying for renovation is that the alteration agreement does not give adequate guidelines for some types of significant changes.
+If you are fortunate, your co-op board may use an alteration agreement put together by the Real Estate Board of New York (REBNY), a current document that can help expedite the application process.
+However, even if your board uses the REBNY model, you may have to wait several months before getting approval.

-Boards are sticklers for the rules, as they should be when it comes to making sure your contractors and subcontractors have the proper qualifications to work in your building.
+Boards are sticklers for the rules, as they should be when making sure your contractors and subcontractors have the proper qualifications to work in your building.
 Electricians, general contractors, and plumbers all need certification from the Department of Buildings.
 Even if you want to hire a well-reputed, skilled company that’s a star elsewhere, they can’t do work in New York without the proper licenses.
-Also, if you live in an older building (built before 1978), your contractor needs an EPA certification for dealing with lead.
+If you live in an older building (built before 1978), your contractor needs an EPA certification for dealing with lead.

-Submit copies of all these licenses to the board, along with your alteration application.
+Submit copies of all these licenses to the board and your alteration application.

-Mishaps occur, so before you set your renovation plans in stone, make sure you and your contractor are protected if the remodeling process doesn’t go smoothly.
-The contractor and subcontractors each must give you a certificate of insurance stating that you, the co-op board, and the managing agent are all covered.
+Mishaps occur, so before you set your renovation plans in stone, ensure you and your contractor are protected if the remodeling process doesn’t go smoothly.
+Each contractor and subcontractor must give you a certificate of insurance stating that you, the co-op board, and the managing agent are all covered.
 Your contractor and subcontractors also need disability and workers’ compensation insurance.

 If your chosen workers can’t provide proof their insurance fully satisfies NYC requirements, approval for your renovation will stay nothing but a dream.

-Sure, your contractor will know if a certain type of work requires a building permit from the city, but some contractors like to skip steps.
-Therefore, you should know the basics of what types of renovations need special permits.
-Major changes and architectural alterations always require more paperwork than, say, installing new kitchen cabinets.
-An article in The Cooperator gives further guidance on the types of permits you may need.
+Sure, your contractor will know if a specific work requires a city building permit, but some contractors like to skip steps.
+Therefore, you should learn what kinds of renovations need special city permits.
+Significant changes and structural alterations always require more paperwork than installing new kitchen cabinets.
+An article in The Cooperator gives further guidance on the DOB permits you may need.

 For architectural changes, you’ll also need the go-ahead from the co-op’s architect.
-There is often an hourly fee associated with this; ask what the fee is and ask about how long it should take to review the plans.
-If the review takes significantly longer than the estimated time, make sure you find out why, so you know the architect isn’t overcharging you.
+Again, an hourly fee is often associated with this; ask what the price is and ask how long it should take to review the plans.
+If the review takes significantly longer than the estimated time, make sure you know why you know the architect isn’t overcharging you.

-You are truly privileged if you live in one of the city’s beautiful landmark historic buildings.
+You are genuinely privileged if you live in one of the city’s beautiful landmark historic buildings.
 However, with the privilege comes another renovation hurdle.
 Before you make changes to a building in a historic district, you need permission from the city’s Landmark Preservation Commission (LPC).
-You can find out if your building is considered a landmark by contacting the LPC or by looking at maps on nyc.gov.
+You can determine if your building is considered a landmark by contacting the LPC or looking at maps on nyc.gov.

-Make sure you pay attention to other little details associated with your project as well, such as if your building’s board will charge you fees for the inconvenience construction causes to the building’s staff.
+Make sure you pay attention to other little details associated with your project, such as if your building’s board will charge you fees for the inconvenience construction causes to the building’s staff.

-Getting the green light to renovate your co-op is a lengthy and often frustrating journey.
-However, there are a few things you can do to sand down the process’s rough edges.
+Getting board approval to renovate your co-op is a lengthy and often frustrating journey.
+However, you can do a few things to sand down the process’s rough edges.